- Business rule

 , the child actions (the ones defined as mandatory and automatic) will be run immediately after the execution of the parent action is finalized.

-For example, a callback function might be used to handle a user’s interaction with a web page, such as upload a file.
+Child actions can be marked as callbacks to be run after a reply from an external system is received.
+They will need to be set when defining the interaction with the external system (the Kafka send action).
+For example, a callback function might be used to handle a userβs interaction with a web page, such as upload a file.
 When the user performs the action, the callback function is executed, allowing the web application to respond appropriately.

-Callback actions are added in the Advanced configuration tab, in the header param - callbacksForAction
+Callback actions are added in the Advanced configuration tab, in the header param -callbacksForAction

 .